akashe/ML-Papers-Citation-Analysis/README.md

 Execute:
 ./citation_network

+Fix formatting of the citation_network.dot file generated: python update_dot_file.py

+Calculate pagerank of the graph generated: g++ -std=c++11 -I /Users/akashkumar/Downloads/eigen-3.4.0 -o pagerank pagerankmatrix.cpp

+We are biasing the initial ranks of the nodes to be proportional to citationCount of papers.
+We are keeping damping factor to be 0.99 because we want to find papers which may have low citation count but were referred by highly cited papers also making those papers important idea 1 severe limitation, a total of 9999 nodes at max Total of 74 papers have more than 10k citations.

+Execute:
+./pagerank

+Clean the dot file generated to account for special characters etc: python clean_graph_with_pagerank.py

+Convert graph to nodes and edges csv to import in different visualization tools: python convert_dot_to_csv.py

+Populate db with the node information: python parse_dot_file_populate_db.py

+g++ -std=c++11 -I /Users/akashkumar/Downloads/eigen-3.4.0 -o find_path path_finder.cpp
+g++ -std=c++11 -I /Users/akashkumar/Downloads/eigen-3.4.0 -o graph_bfs dervied_work_bfs_visualization.cpp

+Populate db with the paper information like abstracts publish date information:
+# Issue with 6k papers
+python parse_csv_populate_db.py

+Run FASTAPI backend app:
+# nodes which don't have info about arxiv_id or semantic_id
+# root node being shown when tree is being generated
+uvicorn app:app --reload

+Optimizations:
+1. memoization in tables of db for path between 2 nodes
+2. using children from a node present in db to construct tree rather than processing dot file each time and creating a new dot file each time. maybe use existing dot files also for the same nodes.

 Things I did:
 1. explore citation analysis tools like litemap, connectedpapers, citegraph, inciteful.xyz.
 They are good for literature survey and find related ideas but couldn't give birds eyes view of the field